Showing posts with label Messiah. Show all posts

 Tuesday, January 23, 2024

-In Matthew, an angel informed Joseph that the child carried by Mary was “begotten of the Holy Spirit” and instructed him to name the child ‘Jesus’ - “Call his name Jesus, for he will save his people from their sins.”
-This name pointed to the saving act of God for His people which He was about to reveal.
+The child carried by Mary was “begotten of the Holy Spirit.”
+The angel instructed Joseph to name the child ‘Jesus’: “Call his name Jesus, for he will save his people from their sins.”
+His name pointed to the saving act of God for humanity that was about to unfold.
+Men and women would behold the long-promised Salvation of Yahweh in Jesus of Nazareth.